The Mission at Natuvu Creek, Fiji

 Learn about our Fiji Program

-The dates listed above are departure dates from LAX and from the program location back to LAX.
+The dates listed above are planned group flight departure dates from LAX and in-country return departure date.

 - Tuition: $2,070 per unit (same as Malibu tuition per unit)

 5 unit minimum requirement.
 Students must take both NASC 492 and HUM 295.

 NASC 492 Selected Topics: Professionalism in Healthcare (4)